snur206/reading-notes/201/class11notes.md

 Grid:

-- Grid container:
+- Grid container: Contains grid items, placed inside columns and rows.
+Have to set the display property to grid or inline-grid to utilize it.

-- Grid item:
+- Grid item: The child of grid container.
+Grid items stay within the CSS Grid container that is known as grid items.

-- Grid line:
+- Grid line: It divides lines that make up the structure of the grid.
+Can work either vertically or horizontally.
+It also resides on either side of a row or column.

 ## Responsive Images